-Zone 7 brought together personnel from Engineering, Flood Control, Operations, and Integrated Planning sections along with members of the Alameda County General Services Agency and Livermore-Pleasanton Fire Department to ensure the Steering Committee included members with a variety of backgrounds.
+Zone 7 staff invited a total of 12 outside agencies and 16 internal staff to participate in the Steering Committee.
+The internal staff represented personnel from Water Supply Engineering, Flood Protection Engineering, Operations, Safety, Maintenance, Water Quality, Groundwater, Finance and Integrated Planning sections to ensure the Steering Committee included members with a variety of backgrounds.
+Ultimately, the Steering Committee consisted of 14 individuals who are listed in Table 1.1, two of whom served on the Steering Committee for Zone 7's 2018 Hazard Mitigation Plan.
 Additionally, Zone 7 compiled historical hazard data, provided relevant planning documents for incorporation into the HMP, and coordinated participation with the public through a survey.
 Each draft chapter was reviewed by the Steering Committee and specific comments and input were incorporated into the Plan.
-The multidisciplinary Steering Committee enabled Zone 7 to work together and incorporate each individual's expertise which provided for a more comprehensive HMP.
+The multidisciplinary Steering Committee enabled Zone 7 to work together and incorporate each individual's expertise, which provided for a more comprehensive HMP.